tzuyuhua/pm566-fall2022-labs/midterm/midterm.md

 of COVID-19 transmission, and reduce COVID-19 symptom severity (increase protection against hospitalization and death in people).

-In additon to vaccine hesitancy, SVI also shows visual correlation with the outcome, suggesting that there may aspects other than vaccine that can be improved to reduce the severity of a pandemic.
+In addition to vaccine hesitancy, SVI also shows visual correlation with the outcome, suggesting that there may be aspects other than vaccine that can be improved to reduce the severity of a pandemic.